-How can I ignore the surprise 2010 AFC West champions?
+How can I ignore the surprise 2010 AFC West champion?

 The Chiefs remind me of the Green Bay Packers.
 The young Packers won the Super Bowl last season probably ahead of their time.
 The same thing goes for the Chiefs’ division crown.

-This team had won a total of 10 games in the three seasons previous to 2010.
-Yet the young club jelled and won 10 games in coach Todd Haley’s second season.
+This team had won a total of 10 games in the three previous three seasons before 2010.
+Yet, the young club gelled and won 10 games in coach Todd Haley’s second season.

 There are no signs that the Chiefs are going anywhere but up in the next few years.